nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

   TLS_KEYSTORE_B64: "MIINdAIBAz[...]79AgIIAA=="
 ```

-The installer will decode it and create the corresponding files in the expected locations.
+As the keystores/truststores in base64 are provided at runtime, they take the highest precedence.
+If these variables are set, each time the container starts it will not look for the files at their corresponding paths, but instead decode the base64 values and create/overwrite the keystores/truststores in those paths so, when using this method any changes you make inside the container (for example through the admin UI or using keytool) will be lost at the next restart.
+To persist changes you must update the base64‑encoded variables with the new keystore/truststore.

+#### 7.2.2 Host or volume mounts

-**Option 2: Mount Keystore/Truststore Files**: You can mount your certificate files into the container.
+You can mount your certificate files into the container.
 For example, if you have `mykeystore.p12` on the host, you could do:

 ```bash
 -v /path/on/host/mykeystore.p12:/var/opt/harmony-ap/etc/tls-keystore.p12